Anna-Maja Kazarian: 2017–present: National internet champion, first WGM norm

 At the World Blitz Chess Championship 2023 Kazarian was fined 100 Euro and given a yellow card for wearing shoes that were deemed incompatible with FIDE's dress code.

 Kazarian earned her first WGM norm in 2024 in the 2023–24 Dutch League, going undefeated with a score of 6/9 over a span of eight months.
 During the league, her strongest win was against Jasel Lopez, an International Master rated 2382.
 She won her last two games, including the final one against Tobias Kabos, rated 2301, to clinch the norm.
 During the Sharjah Challengers the following month, Kazarian defeated Abdelrahman Hesham, a GM rated 2391, which was her second-ever victory against a Grandmaster.

+In December 2025, Kazarian achieved a first International Master (IM) norm at the London Chess Classic Open.
+In the tournament, she defeated IMs Nicolas Brunner and Wang Hao and drew with Grandmasters (GM) Eldar Gasanov and Alon Greenfeld, in the final round after 111 moves by holding with a rook versus rook and bishop, ultimately scoring 5.5/9 for a performance rating of 2485.

 National representation

 Chess Olympiad

 Kazarian represented the Netherlands at one Women's Chess Olympiad that was held in Baku, Azerbaijan in 2016.
 She played on the fourth board behind Peng, Haast, and Lanchava.
 The Netherlands finished in 21st place out of 134 teams with a score of 14 points (+7–4=0).
 (Note: 7 wins, 4 losses, 0 draws) Individually, Kazarian performed well, scoring 5/10 and earning her last WIM norm.
 On July 20, 2024, she was confirmed as a member of the Dutch women team for the 45th Chess Olympiad hosted in Budapest.